 The report can consist of 20 pages and should on top of other reports include an inspection on gas, drainage and electrical systems.

 It is common to instruct this report separately from the basic valuations.
 These types of reports usually cost from £400 to £1000.

 Should I go for a basic valuation or structural report?

 Buying a property is an expensive process taking conveyancing, arrangement fees and deposits into considerations.
 It’s natural for most applicants to keep their costs to the minimum.
 Most applicants would therefore favour a basic valuation due to costs.

 On unusual properties, we will advise applicants on full structural reports.
 A basic valuation is a big gamble.
 Spending approximately £700 may initially seem steep but then again may seem very cheap if the report was to find major fault or restructuring required to the property.
 These reports are independent and are carried out prior to ‘exchange of contract’ and gives time to the purchaser to make decisions.

 Therefore, we would advise applicants as a minimum to carry out a Homebuyers Report.
 If applicants opt on a basic valuation, we would make them aware that this is for lenders benefits only.

 Will writing and Trusts are not regulated by the Financial Conduct Authority.

-A mortgage is a loan secured against your home.
+A mortgage is a loan secured against your home or property.
 Your home may be repossessed if you do not keep up repayments on your mortgage.